bcgov/entity/docs/Way of Working/Sprint Review.md

 * GitHub Actions (short overview) - Cameron - 5 min
 #### Relationships (15 min.)
 * Navigation Structure - xxxx - Jermey - 10 min
-* ???
-Switch Accounts ... - xxxx - Jermey - ? min
+* Remove button enabled when the user is logged in as a Member #2180 - Nitin - 2 min
+* Only owner is allowed to change the account Name #2497  - Nitin - 2 min
+* API change that we made - Affiliate incorporation of new business to account # 2412 - Loren
 ----
 ### Jan 21, 2020 - Sprint (Milestone) 21
 ----